Moduli space of planar polygonal linkage: a combinatorial description: The complex

+\begin{enumerate}\item The facets of the complex (that is, the cells of maximal dimension $n-3$) are labeled by cyclic orderings on the set $[n]$. \item The vertices of the complex are labeled by cyclically ordered admissible partitions of the set $[n]$ into three non-empty parts.

+In other words, they correspond to all possible (oriented) triangles composed of segments of lengths $l_1,...,l_n$.

-\begin{enumerate} \item The intersection of two closed cells $C$ and $C'$ is a cell labeled by the finest cyclically ordered admissible partition $\nu$ such that both partition $\lambda(C)$ and $\lambda(C')$ refine $\nu$.
-If such a partition $\nu$ does not exist, the intersection is empty. \item The vertex figure of any vertex $v$ of the complex $CWM(L)$ is combinatorially dual to the Cartesian product of three permutohedra.
+\item The vertex figure of any vertex $v$ of the complex $\mathcal{K}(L)$ is combinatorially dual to the Cartesian product of three permutohedra.

-More precisely, if the three parts of $\lambda(v)$ have $k$, $l$, and $m$ elements, then the vertex figure of $v$ is combinatorially dual to $\Pi_k\times \Pi_l \times \Pi_m$. \item The face figure of any $k$-dimensional face is combinatorially dual to the Cartesian product of $k+3$ permutohedra.
-(Some of these permutohedra can be $\Pi_1$, and thus degenerate to a point.) \end{enumerate}
+More precisely, the label $\lambda(v)$ consists of three parts.
+If the three parts have $k$, $l$, and $m$ elements respectively, then the vertex figure of $v$ is combinatorially dual to $\Pi_k\times \Pi_l \times \Pi_m$. \item The face figure of any $k$-dimensional face is combinatorially dual to the Cartesian product of $(k+3)$ permutohedra.
+(Some of these permutohedra can be $\Pi_1$, and thus degenerate to a point.) \end{enumerate} \end{prop}